onassar/TurtlePHP-RolesPlugin/README.md

 TurtlePHP Roles Plugin provides a standardized way to differentiate between different codebase environments (eg. local, development, staging, production).

+Matches a role by comparing the defined <_SERVER> key (first position in array) to the defined value (second position in array).
+When found, the role (third position in array) is set, and returned through the
+<retrieve> method.

+If no role could be found matching, an <Exception> is thrown.

 ### Example Role Storage
     <?php